The Board Game Design Course

 Budgeting for ads

-If possible, it can be helpful to run your ad for 2-4 weeks before your campaign launches.
+If possible, it can be helpful to run your ad for 1-2 months before your campaign launches if you have the budget available.
 This will allow you to collect email addresses and build up some excitement before you launch, as you want to get your project funded quickly and maintain that momentum.

 This can be done for as little as a couple of dollars a day, depending on how much you have in your budget for advertising.